 ElectroRecycle is a small appliance recycling program that accepts over 120 products, ranging in size from toasters and electric toothbrushes to countertop microwaves and vacuum cleaners.
 ElectroRecycle is run by the Canadian Electrical Stewardship Association (CESA) and managed by Regeneration.

-ReGeneration is a federally incorporated, not-for-profit, product stewardship company, responsible for the efficient collection and safe disposal of paint, flammable liquids, domestic pesticides and gasoline.
-ReGeneration has devised, implemented, and led successful waste diversion programs across Canada and in the United States.
-We currently manage stewardship programs in British Columbia, Saskatchewan, Manitoba, Quebec, New Brunswick, Nova Scotia, Newfoundland & Labrador, and PEI.
+Product Care Recycling has devised, implemented, and led successful waste diversion programs across Canada and in the United States.
+We currently manage stewardship programs in BC, Saskatchewan, Manitoba, Ontario, Quebec, New Brunswick, Nova Scotia, Newfoundland & Labrador, PEI and Washington State.